-The Pittsburgh region gained 3,900 jobs between July 2015 and July 2016, a 0.3 percent increase.
-However, that percentage was below the benchmark average of 2.5 percent and was the lowest of all benchmark regions.
+The Pittsburgh region lost 1,900 jobs between August 2015 and August 2016, a 0.2 percent decline.
+That percentage was below the benchmark average of a 2.3 percent gain and was the lowest of all benchmark regions.

-According to the preliminary numbers, in the 12-month period, transportation and utilities jobs declined by 4.7 percent (the largest decline among benchmark regions), financial activities jobs declined by 3.4 percent (the second-largest decline among benchmark regions) and manufacturing jobs declined by 2.4 percent (also the second-largest decline among benchmark regions).
+According to the preliminary numbers, in the 12-month period, transportation and utilities jobs declined by 7.6 percent (the largest decline among benchmark regions), financial activities jobs declined by 3.5 percent (the second-largest decline among benchmark regions) and manufacturing jobs declined by 2.6 percent.

 To view particular sectors, please click on the drop down menu below.